Mysterious Ferguson's Rock feature of historic road through Beckley, W.Va.

 This map shows the routes of the old Bluestone Road and the Giles, Fayette, and Kanawha Turnpike.

-According to popular legend, a hunter traveling horseback was thrown by his steed at a ford on Piney Creek, where the rock was initially discovered.
+According to popular legend, a lone hunter traveling on horseback was thrown by his steed at a ford on the creek where the rock was initially discovered.
 Fatally injured and accepting his fate, he inscribed his epitaph.

 Advertisement

-Some historians surmise that the inscription was hewn by a hunter of the Ferguson family, fur trappers of Franklin County, Virginia, and that the unknown Ferguson might have chiseled the characters to pass the time while encamped there.
+Some historians surmise that the inscription was hewn by a hunter of the Ferguson family, fur trappers of Franklin County, Virginia, and that he might have chiseled the characters while passing the time encamped there during a long hunt.

-Aside from the allure of the mystery, Sopher said Ferguson's Rock is vital because it is an artifact of pioneer history that predates Beckley's settlement and speaks to the importance of Beckley as a crossroads.
+Apart from the mystery, Sopher said the rock is vital because it is an artifact of pioneer history that predates Beckley's settlement.
+It speaks to the importance of Beckley as a crossroads that Alfred Beckley would establish two decades later.

 "Beckley is and was important because it is a natural crossroads," Sopher said.
-"Roads have always converged here."
+"Roads have always converged here.
+Alfred Beckley, an engineer, understood that and invested here because of it."

 Advertisement